mezo-org/mezod/docs/rfc/rfc-2.md

 #### Block N: Extend Vote

-In the Extend Vote phase, each bridge validator queries its sidecar to retrieve the list of `AssetsLocked` events.
+In the Extend Vote phase, each validator queries its sidecar to retrieve the list of `AssetsLocked` events.
 The events should be sorted and the events already handled should be filtered out. `AssetsLocked` events should be serialized and broadcast as a vote extension.
-This step is non-deterministic and it is acceptable some bridge validators may retrieve other `AssetsLocked` events than the rest of the bridge validators.
+This step is non-deterministic and it is acceptable some validators may retrieve other `AssetsLocked` events than the rest of the validators.

 #### Block N: Verify Vote Extension

 In the Verify Vote phase, vote extensions published earlier are validated by all validators in the network.
 This validation has to be deterministic.

-At a minimum, the unmarshaling and the fact the vote extension comes from one of the bridge validators should be checked.
-Vote extensions not coming from the bridge validators appointed in the bridge module should be rejected.
+The validation must check if the vote extension can be deserialized.
 Depending on the BitcoinBridge contract implementation and the size of the `AssetsLocked` event, the Verify Vote phase should also impose a limit on the number of locking events included in the vote extension.
 According to the [CometBFT Quality Assurance documentation](https://docs.cometbft.com/v1.0/references/qa/cometbft-qa-38#vote-extensions-testbed), vote extensions of 2048 bytes are doubling the block latency from ~5s to ~10s.

 #### Block N+1: Prepare Proposal

 The block proposer appointed by the consensus algorithm processes all vote extensions from the previous block to prepare one, final proposal based on them.
-In the first step, the prepare proposal handler first checks if the vote extensions’ signatures are correct using the `ValidateVoteExtensions` helper function from the `baseapp` package.
-In the second step, the prepare proposal handler checks if each vote extension comes from a bridge validator in case the bridge validator was removed from the set in the meantime.
-If all checks pass, the block proposer takes all `AssetsLocked` events that were voted by at least 2/3 of bridge validators and aggregates them together into a pseudo-transaction on the top of the block proposed.
+In the first step, it checks if the vote extensions’ signatures are correct using the `ValidateVoteExtensions` helper function from the `baseapp` package.

+Then, it filters only vote extensions from bridge validators (those appointed by the governance and running full Ethereum nodes themselves) and checks which of them were confirmed by at least 2/3 of the bridge validators.
+Next, this set is confirmed against at least 2/3 of the vote extensions from the rest of the network (non-bridge validators).

+This model ensures that only the validators running the full Ethereum nodes can initiate bridging and the entire network monitors the initiated bridging operations.
+In the worst case of a single compromised JSON-RPC endpoint being used by the rest of the network, the bridging halts but no artificial Bitcoins are minted on Mezo.
+In reality, the rest of the network will not use the same JSON-RPC endpoint and even if the three most popular JSON-RPC providers are used, the entire network performs the verification without blindly trusting a subset of validators.
+Also, this solution is easier to extend if we decide to integrate ETH2 light clients into sidecars (see Future Work section).

+The block proposer takes the final list of `AssetsLocked` events and aggregates them together into a pseudo-transaction on the top of the block proposed.
 This pseudo-transaction should be treated just as metadata.

 #### Block N+1: Process Proposal